 115.71 (h) Directive 200.0005 Upon completing an investigation of a compliant of alleged inmate on inmate sexual conduct, the investigator: thoroughly document all aspects of the investigation in a written report so as to best support subsequent administration and action, if appropriate, referral for criminal prosecution Directive IIU.110.0011 indicate if an investigation finding is appropriate, the investigator shall work with the prosecutor to develop the case for criminal prosecution.
 An interview with the IID Investigator indicated that all PREA allegations are initially opened as a criminal case until it is proven no criminal activity was committed.
 At that time, the case is completed as an administrative investigation.
-There were 1 allegation of sexual abuse that was determined by the investigative staff as Substantiated.
-The case was closed as an administrative investigation, as the inmate victim preferred not to pursue additional charges o the inmate-on-inmate incident.
-No allegations of sexual abuse and/or sexual harassment were referred for criminal prosecution during the 15-month review of sexual abuse cases.
-The lead auditor extended the review period from 12 months to 15 months because of the delay between the pre-audit phrase and the on-site visit due to the global spread of the pandemic COVID-19.
+There were zero allegations of sexual abuse determined as Substantiated by the IID investigative staff.
+No allegations of sexual abuse and/or sexual harassment were referred for criminal prosecution during the review of the one completed sexual abuse case.